ratchet-stpup/CinnamonTools/Applets/0dyseus@CustomCinnamonMenu/README.md

 </span>

 ## Change Log

+##### 1.05
+- Added new option to remember recently used applications launched from the menu.
+These applications will be displayed on a new category and sorted by execution time.
+- Added some tweaks and new features from the nightly version of the default Cinnamon menu.
+These additions make this applet *play nice* with the new vertical panels introduced by Cinnamon nightly.
+- Some fixes to the menu keyboard navigation.
+There were some inconsistencies when the option **Swap categories box** was enabled.
+There are still some inconsistencies when the favorites box is shown.
+I will fix them when I figure out how to.

 ##### 1.04
 - Added option to place the custom launchers box to the left or to the right of the searchbox.